DavidAce/DMRG/README.md

 ### Minimum Requirements
 The following software is required to build the project:
  - C++ compiler with support for c++17 standard and libstdc++ standard library implementation  (version >= 7).
 Tested with both
-    - GNU GCC version >= 7 (comes with libstdc++ already)
+    - GNU GCC versions 7 and 8 (come with libstdc++ already)
-    - Clang version >= 5.0. (you need to manually install libstdc++ version >= 7, for instance from `ppa:ubuntu-toolchain-r/test`)
+    - Clang version >= 5.0. (you need to manually install libstdc++ version >= 7, that comes bundled with gcc, for instance from `ppa:ubuntu-toolchain-r/test`)
- - CMake version >= 3.8.
+ - CMake version >= 3.10.
 If you compile CMake from source, remember to enable `curl` (`./bootstrap --system-curl`).

 **Ubuntu** 17 or higher will have the versions required in the default repositories.
 For older distributions, use the ppa `ubuntu-toolchain-r/test` to get newer versions.

-**Mac OSX** users are advised to use GNU GCC version 7 from homebrew.
-Install with `brew install gcc@7`.
-Newer versions of gcc, e.g. gcc-8, have problems compiling the hdf5 library.
-If you insist on using gcc-8, then the hdf5 library must be installed manually.
-The AppleClang compiler is *not* supported.
+**Mac OSX** users are advised to use GNU GCC version 7 or 8 from homebrew.
+Install with `brew install gcc`.
+Clang and AppleClang compilers are not supported on OSX.

 ### Optional Requirements